emreaslan15/othello-qt/README.md

-# othello-qt
-Implementation of Othello/Reversi in Python
-# Othello / Reversi --- PyQt6 GUI
+# Othello / Reversi with PyQt6 GUI

 A simple Othello (Reversi) game implemented with **Python** and **PyQt6**.\